 Keep electrical appliances away from the pool area.

 If you have been paying close attention to your baby, you have probably noticed that before she can even talk, she has been trying to communicate with you.
 Crying, pointing, smiling, and laughing are all forms of communication and, although at first it can be a guessing game, with time and effort you can identify what your little one means.

 If you wish to better understand your baby’s needs and desires, you could try a personalized version of baby sign language.

 What is baby sign language?

 Baby sign language is a communication tool that seeks to motivate babies to communicate with gestures.
-It works by using manual signing that allows babies to communicate wants and even emotions before they can talk.
+It works by using manual signing that allows babies to communicate their wants and even their emotions before they can talk.

 This form of communication decreases frustration, promotes language development, and helps increase the parent-child bond.
-The evidence regarding these claims is still limited but there has been lots of praise and positive anecdotes from parents and professionals who use this tool.
+The evidence regarding these claims is still limited, but there has been lots of praise and positive anecdotes from parents and professionals who use this tool.